-&lt;sup>22 WSSCP can be found HERE
+23 WSSCP can be found HERE

-- i.
-Behaved in a way that has, or may have harmed a child; - ii.
-Possibly committed a criminal offence against/related to a child; - iii.
-Behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children; - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 2.
+- iii.
+Behaved towards a child or children in a way which indicates they would pose a risk of harm if they work regularly or closely with children; - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 2.
 We recognise that point iv above includes behaviour that may have happened outside of school or college, that might make an individual unsuitable to work with children. - 3.
 As a school we will appoint a case manager to lead any investigation.
 If the allegation relates to a member of staff the headteacher will be the case manager.
-If the allegation is regarding the headteacher, then the Chair of Governors will be.
+If the allegation is regarding the headteacher or principal, then the Chair of Governors will be the case manager.